meihuisu/UCVM/docs/installation_hpc_usc.rst

 Setup
 -----

-Installing UCVM on HPC requires a few additional steps in addition to the standard installation script.
+Installing UCVM on HPC is a straightforward process requiring .

 1. Configuration
 ~~~~~~~~~~~~~~~~